LambdaSchool/Sprint-Challenge--Security-Theory/theory/README.md

 Find regexes that match the following. (e.g. find a single regex that matches both `antelope` and `antelopes`.)

-* Single regex that matches either of these: answer: /antelope./g solution: antelopes? rocks? out
+* Single regex that matches either of these: answer: /antelopes?\srocks?\sout/g antelope rocks out

-    antelope rocks out

     antelopes rock out